Training: Human factors - Level 2

 On completion of the course, students will be able to join an airline, an airport company, an airfield or a ground handling company.

-Complement Human Factors training (FH2) with other training courses from the OpsForm training center.
+Supplement the Human Factors (FH2) training course with other courses offered by the OpsForm training center.

 class="img-responsive